agentic-framework/agentic-issues/README.md

 ## Features

 - Create issues with title and description
-- List issues with filtering by status
+- List issues with filtering by status, priority, and labels
 - View detailed issue information
+- Add comments to issues with author information and timestamps
-- Update issue title, description, and status
+- Update issue status, priority, and assignee
+- Add labels to issues
 - Close issues

 ## Installation